-Canon 200D versus Leica X Typ 113
+Canon 200D vs Leica X Typ 113

-The Canon EOS 200D (called Canon SL2 in some regions) and the Leica X (Typ 113) are two digital cameras that were announced, respectively, in June 2017 and September 2014.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Leica X (Typ 113) are two digital cameras that were officially introduced, respectively, in June 2017 and September 2014.
 The 200D is a DSLR, while the X Typ 113 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Typ 113 is notably smaller (14 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the X Typ 113 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X Typ 113 has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||n||Sep 2014||2,295|

 |4.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449|